lynnfaraday/aresmush.com/tutorials/code/emitting.md

 * `client.emit_success "A message"` - Success notices show up in green.
 * `client.emit_failure "A message"` - Failure/error alerts show up in red.

-> <i class="fa fa-info-circle"></i> **Tip:** A 'client' in this context means a traditional MUSH client, including telnet-based client apps or the web portal's "Play" screen.
+{% include tip.html content="A 'client' in this context means a traditional MUSH client, including telnet-based client apps or the web portal's Play screen.
 Regular emits are not sent to people just browsing around the web portal.
-If you want to notify them of something (like to tell them that they've received a new mail message), see Notifying Web Clients below.
+If you want to notify them of something (like to tell them that they've received a new mail message), see Notifying Web Clients below." %}

 ## Emitting to a Different Character's Client

 Sometimes you'll need to emit to a different client - for example, the *target* of a command.

-> <i class="fa fa-info-circle"></i> **Tip:** You can only emit to clients, not characters.
-A character is just a database object; it can't receive messages.
+{% include tip.html content="You can only emit to clients, not characters.
+A character is just a database object; it can't receive messages." %}

 There are a few utility methods that let emit to a client associated with a character, as long as that character is logged in: